echogarden-project/echogarden/README.md

 npm install echogarden -g
 ```

-Additional tools:
+Additional required tools:
+* [`ffmpeg`](https://ffmpeg.org/download.html): used for codec conversions
-* [`sox`](https://sourceforge.net/projects/sox/): used for the CLI's audio playback and recording.
-Auto-installed via an expansion package on Windows, Intel macOS and x64 Linux.
-On ARM64 macOS, it is recommended to install it via a platform package manager like `brew`.
+* [`sox`](https://sourceforge.net/projects/sox/): used for the CLI's audio playback and recording

-* [`ffmpeg`](https://ffmpeg.org/download.html): used for codec conversions.
-Auto-installed via an expansion package on Windows, Intel macOS, and x64 Linux.
-On ARM64 macOS, it is recommended to install it via a platform package manager like `brew`.
+Both tools are auto-installed via internal packages on Windows, Intel macOS and Linux.
+On ARM64 macOS, it is recommended to install them via a platform package manager like `brew`.

 ### Updating to latest version